FALL FY 18 PROGRAM ANNOUNCEMENT

 - Estimated total budget request

 Stage 2.
-Complete Applications will be accepted electronically at taputah.com.
+Complete Applications will be accepted electronically at taputah.com starting August 31, 2017.
 Applicants will be required to create a profile and agree to all terms and conditions for the program.
-The website accepting online applications is optimized for the Google Chrome browser.
-It is suggested that applicants refer to the provided checklist to ensure submission of a complete application, including the GRAMA disclosure, W9, all subsections of the white paper and scope of work, budget and budget narrative, key personnel biosketches, and letters of support.
-All submitted documents must be in PDF form.
+Taputah.com is optimized for the Google Chrome browser.
+It is suggested that applicants refer to the provided checklist on USTAR’s website to ensure submission of a complete application (see details below).
+All submitted documents must be uploaded as PDF files.

-- White Paper (Project Narrative) must not be more than six pages, 1.5 spacing and no less than 12-point Arial font with one inch margins.
+- White Paper (create document with each subsection) Do not exceed six pages, 1.5 spacing and no less than 12-point Arial font with one inch margins.
+(See specifics on graphs, tables and supplemental material below.)
 The white paper must be presented in NON-CONFIDENTIAL terms and must include the following:

-- Introduction: Describe the overall technology background, problem being solved in terms of unmet need, innovation (disruptive-transformational-incremental improvement over state-of-the-art), rationale and overall approach based on current technology development level, TR, expected TRL at project completion.
+- Introduction: Describe the overall technology background, problem being solved in terms of unmet need, innovation (disruptive-transformational-incremental improvement over state-of-the-art), rationale and overall approach based on current technology readiness level, TRL, and expected TRL at project completion.

 - Technical Strategy: For each project milestone describe the technical approach, the expected outcome(s) and specific deliverable(s).
 Include limitations and alternative approaches.
-A statement of the timeline for completion should be included.
-All project must be completed within 12-18 months.
+The timeline for completion must be stated.
+The entire project period must not exceed 18 months.

-- Commercial Market Strategy: Using non-confidential language, describe the business model and commercialization strategies of the company.
-Briefly describe the intended market, competitors, innovation in your product that will allow it to compete in the market, as well as market size and realistic revenue stream if company is successful.
+- Commercial Market Strategy: Describe the business model and commercialization strategies of the company, such as the intended market, competitors, innovation in your product that will allow it to compete in the market, as well as market size and realistic revenue stream if company is successful.
 Related to the commercialization plan, address the path to market, regulatory path (if applicable), additional resources required and how they will be acquired.

 - Economic Impact: Characterize the potential economic impact on the state of Utah if your company is successful in taking the technology to market.
 This can include job creation, product sales and potential revenue.
 The economic impact description should also include anticipated time to market.
 Indicate if resources, such as manufacturing or supplies, will be sourced within Utah.

-- Governance: Describe the governance structure of your business
+- Governance: Describe the governance structure of your company.

-- Scope of Work – This is a breakdown of the project by milestone.
+- Scope of Work – (download form) This is a breakdown of the project by milestone.
 Use the provided template to present your research plan according to milestones, their corresponding deliverable(s), budget and timeline.
 Use the chart template to illustrate milestone activity relative to the total grant period.
+An example chart is provided.

-- Letters of Support – USTAR encourages submission of supporting letters from individuals not holding positions in the company.
-No more than 3 letters are permitted, each less than 5 pages.
+- Letters of Support – (upload as PDF) USTAR accepts letters from those supporting the commercial interest in the company, such as strategic partners, potential customers and others not directly affiliated with the company.
+No more than 3 letters are permitted, each less than 2 pages.

 Stage 3.
 USTAR reserves the right to invite selected applicants to give a brief presentation to a review panel.
 A presentation template will be provided in that instance.